zilliztech/GPTCache/docs/usage.md

    Check out more [examples](https://github.com/zilliztech/gpt-cache/tree/main/examples#How-to-set-the-data-manager-class) to see how to use different data managers.

+4. What is the eviction policy?

+    GPTCache supports evicting data based on cache count.
+You can choose to use either the LRU or FIFO policy.
+In the future, we plan to support additional cache policies, such as evicting data based on last access time or last write time.

- 5. How will you determine whether it's a hit or miss? (`evaluation_func`)
+5. How will you determine cache hits versus misses? (`evaluation_func`)

-   The evaluation function helps to determine whether the cached answer is similar or not.
+   The evaluation function helps to determine whether the cached answer matches the input query.
 It takes three input values: `user request data`, `cached data`, and `user-defined parameters`.
-GPTCache now supports three types of evaluation: exact match evaluation, embedding distance evaluation and ONNX model evaluation.
+GPTCache currently supports three types of evaluation functions: exact match evaluation, embedding distance evaluation and ONNX model evaluation.

-   To enable ONNX evaluation, simply pass EvaluationOnnx to similarity_evaluation.
+   To enable ONNX evaluation, simply pass `EvaluationOnnx` to `similarity_evaluation`.
 This allows you to run any model that can be served on ONNX.
-We will support pytorch, tensorRT and the other inference engine in the future.
+We will support Pytorch, TensorRT and the other inference engines in the future.

    ```
    onnx = EmbeddingOnnx()
    data_manager = get_data_manager(CacheBase("sqlite"), VectorBase("faiss", dimension=onnx.dimension))
    evaluation_onnx = EvaluationOnnx()
-   cache.init(embedding_func=onnx.to_embeddings,
+   cache.init(
+       embedding_func=onnx.to_embeddings,
        data_manager=data_manager,
        similarity_evaluation=evaluation_onnx,
    )
    ```

-   Check out more [examples](https://github.com/zilliztech/gpt-cache/tree/main/examples#How-to-set-the-similarity-evaluation-interface) to see how to use different similarity evaluation functions.
+   Check out our [examples](https://github.com/zilliztech/gpt-cache/tree/main/examples#How-to-set-the-similarity-evaluation-interface) page to see how to use different similarity evaluation functions.

-Users can also pass in other configuration options , such as:
+Users can also pass in other configuration options, such as:

 - `log_time_func`: A function that logs time-consuming operations such as `embedding` and `search`.
 - `similarity_threshold`: The threshold used to determine when embeddings are similar to each other.

-### **Chose your adaptor**
+### **Chose your adapter**

-GPTCache now supports two LLM adapters: OpenAI and Langchain.
+GPTCache currently supports two LLM adapters: OpenAI and Langchain.

 With the OpenAI adapter, you can specify the model you want to use and generate queries as a user role.